• Skip to primary navigation

 The grass border

-• After that the grass on the sides of the bottom tier went on.
-To make the grass, I cut out a long piece of green fondant strip and used my pizza cutter to cut the grass pattern.
+• To make the grass, cut out a long piece of green fondant strip and use the pizza cutter to cut the grass pattern.
+Attach to the cake.

-• And then I added the borders for both tiers.
+• And then add the borders for both tiers.

-• Next, I added the lettering.
-For this, I cut out a fondant plaque in chocolate fondant and attached the gum paste lettering to it using shortening.
-And then, I attached the plaque onto the cake board, also with shortening.
+• Cut out a fondant plaque in chocolate fondant and attach the gum paste lettering to it using shortening.
+And then, attach the plaque onto the cake board, also with shortening.

-• And finally, I arranged the princess toy toppers on the cake.
-With that, the buttercream princess castle cake was ready.
+• And finally, arrange the princess toy toppers on the cake.
+And that completes the buttercream castle cake.

 Reader Interactions